What is Disney+

 - Subscribers can have up to 10 devices use one account

-- Users can create multiple profiles
+- Users can create seven profiles on one Disney+ account

 - Subscribers can download shows and movies to their devices to watch offline